seinolab/simple-ca-with-strongswan/README.md

 # make clean
 ```

 To issue new client certificate, run the target issue.
+This example shows to issue a new client certificate for user `alice` and send it to `alice@example.com`.

 ```
 # make USER=alice MAILTO=alice@example.com issue
 ```

 To revoke a client certificate, run the target revoke.
+This example shows to revoke the cerificate for user `bob` with a reason `key-compromise`.

 ```
 # make USER=bob REASON=key-compromise revoke
 ```

 To update your certification revocation list (CRL), run the target update.
+Note that CRL is required to update periodically, even if you didn't revoke any user.

 ```
 # make update